laur196/Data-Analyst-Project-/README.md

 ## Data Structure
 This Dataset contains important metrics such as impression, clicks and conversion rates from November 2023 to April 2024.

+	Factmedia: This is the main fact table that contains media advertising rates of impressions, clicks, conversion, revenue, cost and profit.
+It also contains location rows that represent names of regions and countries.

+Metrics calculated for the table are; conversion rates(Total clicks /Total conversion),Conversion efficiency(Total conversion/Total cost), Click-through rate(Total click/Total impression,0),cost per click(Total cost/Total clicks) and revenue per click(Total revenue/Total clicks).

+	DimDate: The table contains column with day, weeks, months, month year and year.